awlnx/JimThePlayerLauncher/README.md

 4. go to chrome settings > extensions
 5. Check delveloper mode
 6. click load unpacked extension and navigate to jim
-7. enjoy!
+7. restart chrome/chromium
+8. enjoy

 #### Linux and Mac
 1. Download or clone the directory
 2. move the file to it's home.
 It cannot be moved again without reinstalling
-3. click install\_host.sh
+3. open install\_host.sh in terminal
 4. go to chrome settings > extensions
 5. Check delveloper mode
 6. click load unpacked extension and navigate to jim
-7. enjoy!
+7. restart chrome/chromium
+8. enjoy